jerryxh/wp-ecommerce-compare-products/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0.3

 The Only Compare Products Plugin for WP e-Commerce.
-FULLY FEATURED, Enterprise Class Compare Products – Plug and play - FREE FOREVER
+FULLY FEATURED, Enterprise Class Compare Products – Plug and play - FREE FOREVER.

 == Description ==